AnnaLynne McCord

-AnnaLynne McCord (born July 16, 1987) is an American actress, activist, and model.

-Known for playing vixen-type roles, McCord first gained prominence in 2007 as the scheming Eden Lord on the FX television series Nip/Tuck, and as the pampered Loren Wakefield on the MyNetworkTV telenovela American Heiress.
-In 2008, she was cast in The CW series 90210, portraying antiheroine Naomi Clark.
-Initially, the part of Clark was conceived as a supporting role.
-By the end of the first season, however, media outlets had begun referring to McCord as the series' lead.
+AnnaLynne McCord (born July 16, 1987) is an American actress.
+Known for playing vixen-type roles, she first gained prominence in 2007 as the scheming Eden Lord on Nip/Tuck, and as the pampered Loren Wakefield on American Heiress.
+From 2008 to 2013, she was on 90210 as Naomi Clark.
+In 2024, she joined the cast of Days of Our Lives.

 Early life

-McCord was born July 16, 1987 in Atlanta, the daughter of David McCord, a Christian pastor.
+McCord was born July 16, 1987, in Atlanta, the daughter of David McCord, a Christian pastor.
 She was raised in Buford, and Monroe in Georgia, where she grew up of modest means, living in a trailer park.
 Her parents believed in "strict discipline", in which she was not allowed to watch Harry Potter because it had witches in it.
 She has two sisters, Rachel and Angel.
-McCord was home-schooled by her mother Shari McCord, and graduated from high school at the age of 15.
+McCord was home schooled by her mother Shari McCord, and graduated from high school at the age of 15.

 Career

 After graduating, McCord joined the Wilhelmina Modeling Agency in Miami.

 McCord attended a drama school in New York City by the age of 17.
 A year later, she moved to Los Angeles to audition for roles.
-She appeared in the 2005 Italian film Natale a Miami and the 2007 horror film remake Day of the Dead.
+She appeared in the 2005 Italian film Natale a Miami and the 2008 horror film remake Day of the Dead.
 In addition to appearances on Close to Home and The O.C., she played rebellious Loren Wakefield on the MyNetworkTV limited-run serial American Heiress.
 She was also cast as the star in another MyNetworkTV telenovela, Rules of Deception, but the show never aired, due to a change in the network's programming strategy away from telenovelas.

 McCord portrayed Eden Lord in the fifth season of the FX series Nip/Tuck.
 McCord said in an interview with fearnet.com that it was "fun to play a bad girl."

 In 2008, McCord was cast in the series 90210 as Naomi Clark.
-Throughout the show, McCord's character vies for social power and love.
+Initially, the part of Clark was conceived as a supporting role; by the end of the first season, however, media outlets had begun referring to McCord as the series' lead.
+Throughout the show's run, McCord's character vies for social power and love.

 She accepted a role in the Off Broadway play Love, Loss, and What I Wore for an April 27 through May 29, 2011, run with Conchata Ferrell, Minka Kelly, Anne Meara, and B. Smith.

 McCord's role in the 2012 film Excision was critically praised.
 In 2014, McCord joined the cast of the TNT series Dallas for its third season, in the recurring role of Heather.
 She played the lead role in the 2015 Lifetime film Watch Your Back.
 In 2018, she starred in First We Take Brooklyn along with Danny A. Abeckaser.
+In December 2023, it was announced McCord would join the cast of Days of Our Lives.